Yusuf Akçura: Biography

 He was born in Simbirsk, Russian Empire to a Tatar family and lived there until he and his mother emigrated to the Ottoman Empire when he was seven.
 He received primary and secondary education in Constantinople and entered the Harbiye Mektebi (Military College) in 1895.
-He took up a post in the Erkan-i Harbiye (General Staff Course), a prestigious training programme for the Ottoman military.
+He took up a post in the Erkân-i Harbiye (General Staff Course), a prestigious training programme for the Ottoman military.
 But in 1896 he was accused of belonging to the Young Turk movement and was exiled to Trablusgarb in Fezzan, Ottoman Libya.